Having Laparoscopic Colon Surgery

-The idea of having part of your colon removed may sound scary.
-But part or all of the colon can be removed without causing serious problems.
-After the section of bowel is removed, the 2 ends are then reconnected (anastomosis).
-Below are some of the surgeries that can be performed on the colon.
-The type of surgery depends on the location of the colon problem.
+The idea of having part of your colon taken out may sound scary.
+But part or all of the colon can be taken out without causing serious problems.
+After the part of the bowel is taken out, the 2 ends are then reconnected (anastomosis).
+Below are some of the surgeries that can be done on the colon.
+The type of surgery depends on where the problem is at in your colon.

 After certain types of surgery, the colon and rectum may need to be free of stool while they heal.
-In other cases, the rectum has been removed or can't be reconnected to the rest of the colon.
+In other cases, the rectum has been taken out or can't be reconnected to the rest of the colon.
 In either case, a colostomy is needed.
-This creates a new opening in your belly area (abdomen) so waste can leave your body.
+This makes a new opening in your belly (abdomen) so waste can leave your body.
 You may need the new opening for a short time or permanently.
 Your healthcare provider will help you learn how to care for it.

-Risks and possible complications of colon surgery include the following:
+Risks and possible complications of colon surgery include:

 - Injury to nearby organs